This Easter, Teresa Egg-spects Apology from CEO of the Rekai Centre

 You can help by sharing the music video and asking your friends to sign Teresa’s petition at Change.org:

-Tell the Ontario Government, Human Rights Should Never Be Disabled.
+Tell the Ontario Government, Human Rights Should Be For Everybody.

 Stacey Daub, CEO, The CCAC-Toronto